Dikshita25/sunburst-grafana-plugin/README.md

 So the above chart can be used using the time-filter in-order to plot, so just add a panel.
 Select the sunburst graph and add the query.
 Something like:
 `` Select * from <Measurement>``

-And here's the view of the sunburst chart with the above data
+#### And here's the view of the sunburst chart with the above data:
 ![World population chart](./src/img/world_sunburst.png)

 **Note:** Format to be used should be "Time series"